4/21/2022

 speaker

 Thank you.
-The next question comes from Stefan from DNB.
-Please go ahead your line is open.
+The next question comes from Stefan Guffin from D&B. Please go ahead.
+Your line is open.

 speaker

-Yes hello a couple of questions.
-The first one relates to the pressure that we saw on consumer postpaid ARPU.
-This quarter you have stated that it was more activity from a competitor and I just wonder what is really driving the pressure on your ARPU.
-Have you been forced to lower prices in response to this competition and how long time should we see this pressure on the ARPU?
+Yes, hello.
+A couple of questions.
+The first one, relates to the pressure that we saw on consumer postpaid ARPU this quarter and you have stated that it was more activity from a competitor and I just wonder what is really driving the pressure on your ARPU have you being forced to lower prices in response to this competition, and how long time should we see this pressure on the ARCO?
 Is that for a longer period of time?
 The second one relates to commercial spend.
-In Q4 you mentioned that it should be a higher commercial spend in Twitter in the first half and it seems that was not the case partly like due to the COVID situation but should we see this marketing spend is pushed into Q2 perhaps later in the year or how should we view the totality of marketing spend?
+In Q4, you mentioned that it should be a higher commercial spend in Sweden in the first half.
+And it seems that was not the case, partly likely due to the COVID situation.
+But should we see that this marketing spend is pushed into Q2 and perhaps later in the year?
+Or how should we view the totality on marketing spend?

 speaker